tfujisawa/bulk_image_classification/README.md

 https://www.biorxiv.org/content/10.1101/2021.12.22.473797v1.abstract

-Image data sets used in this study are availabel in Zenodo and Dryad.
+Image data sets used in this study are available in Zenodo and Dryad.

 https://zenodo.org/record/5823545#.Y7TlbNXP0uW